 5. Hey overdone subway tile- the least you can do is stack yourself!

 Photo via: Emily Henderson

-I say this lightly since I have subway tile ALL over my house and it’s clearly never going out of style.
-But although subway tile is a classic, more alternatives are popping up.
+For what its worth, I have subway tile ALL over my house.
+But although subway tile is a classic, more alternatives are popping up as people want something similar to subway with a twist.
 Handmade, longer, bigger, anything that is just a twist on the conventional.
-And when it is used, we will see it stacked for a fun and modern twist.
+And when it is used, we will see it stacked some places.
+This is a fun and modern twist.
 I love it!